 The Magic of Lilac

-Lilacs, are one of the first flowers to bloom, usually around Easter time, and well before the heavy-hitters like roses and the other dramatic, summer-blooming flowers make their entrance.
+Lilacs are one of the first flowers to bloom, usually around Easter time, and well before the heavy-hitters like roses and the other dramatic, summer-blooming flowers enter.

 With its bloom and tantalizing scent, we are awakened to the potential and enchantment of the season that is well underway.
 It is time to blossom.
 It is time to bloom.
 It is time to break out of your shell, bask in the light of the Sun and be prepared to enjoy the bounty of the Earth that will soon arrive.